pjdohertygis/ReunificationForm/README.md

 # ReunificationForm
-The Reunification Form is a Survey123 "template" used in the search and rescue reunification process.
-It can be used for missing people, rescued people, human remains recovery, etc.
+This is a Survey123 "Smart Form" for reunification information.
+This can be used for tracking status of:
+- Missing Persons
+- Survivors in need of Rescue/Evacuation
+- Survivors Rescued/Evacuated
+- Human Remains

+The goal of this form is support wide area search operations when detailed information is needed to support reunification, beyond SARCOP Waypoints.
+It must be hosted on platforms approved for handling personally identifiable information (PII).

 The webform based prototype can be found here https://arcg.is/iDC01 and CANNOT BE USED OR REAL-WORLD INCIDENTS.